gerardroche/gerardroche.github.io/src/projects/sublime-sesame.md

 ]
 ```

-You can find your Packages directory: Menu → Preferences → Browse Packages

 ::: info NOTE
-You don't create one for the Sesame: Remove command, because that command prompts you with currently opened folders to remove, so the path is not relevant for that command.
+There is no need to create a custom command for `Sesame: Remove` because that command prompts with the currently open projects and folders.
 :::